progga/footle/README.md

 Footle is a [debugger front-end](https://en.wikipedia.org/wiki/Debugger#Debugger_front-ends) for the Xdebug PHP debugger.
 It offers a browser-based user interface for Xdebug.
 The goal is to make interactive debugging easy for PHP newcomers.

 ## Development status
 Footle is heavily under construction.
 It works, but user experience is not good enough yet.
-Also, it cannot deal with multiple debugging sessions.
+Also, it cannot cope with multiple simultaneous debugging sessions.

 ## Installation
 - Open Footle's [release page](https://github.com/progga/footle/releases)